hitzhangjie/golang-debugger/doc/1-introduction.md

 Hi, I am a developer.
 I am curious about something unknown.
 Full of curiousity makes me excited.

 In 2018, I began learning go programming, then I noticed [delve](https://github.com/go-delve/delve), a really good debugger. **delve** is opensource, I am curious about the mechanism it works, so I try to read its code.
 It's really an exciting journey.
-I see the perfect thinkings and ideas behind DWARF to blueprint a programming language, I see the relations between CPU, Operating System, building toolchains, ELF and DWARF, it even improve my understanding of design internals of go programming language.
+I see the perfect thinkings and ideas behind DWARF to blueprint a programming language, I see the relations between CPU, Operating System, building toolchains, ELF and DWARF, it even improves my understanding of design internals of go programming language.

 I think it's a good entry to inspect the secrets of computer technologies.
 I want to share the journey of learning developing a golang debugger.